Skip to main content

 Document details (Turnitin Originality only)

-Document details appears as part of the side panel within the Similarity Report and will provide insights on a file’s metadata, as well as images and spelling usage.
+The document details area appears as part of the side panel within the Similarity Report and will provide insights on a file’s metadata, as well as images and spelling usage.

 View our Viewing document details guidance to learn more.